 Spring has at last broken the hold of winter and is bursting forth here in the Kitchen Garden in France.

 This winter has seen some harsh weather across France, particularly along the Atlantic coast, but, at long last, down here in the south west, we are seeing more bright skies and sunshine than we are seeing the cold days of winter.
-For the past few days my thermometer, set well into the shade on the north face of aforsythia3 pillar, has not dipped below 10°C (50°F).
+For the past few days my thermometer, set well into the shade on the north face of a pillar, has not dipped below 10°C (50°F).
 Around the garden the Forsythia is bringing a welcome splash of intense yellow and the plum trees are just breaking forth with blossom.
 However, the winter has been about a month longer than usual.
 This is a picture of one of my Forsythia and it could have been taken today.
 It was in fact taken on February 22 in 2008, a whole month ahead of this year.

 In the vegetable garden things are beginning to stir as well with both the Rhubarb and Artichokes pushing their heads above ground for a look at the new year.